WhoCanFixMyCar explains why your car might be losing power and what you can do to fix it.

 Clogged Fuel Filter

-The fuel filter plays an important role in making sure that the right quantity of fuel, which is free from dirt particles, reaches the engine chamber.
-Sometimes, the fuel filter becomes clogged with debris, and when this happens the engine can’t perform at its optimum level.
-As such, when you put your foot down more fuel will be sent to the filter but not as much will be able to get through, resulting in a loss of power.
+The fuel filter plays a vital role in ensuring that the correct quantity of fuel, free from dirt particles, reaches the engine chamber.
+Sometimes, the fuel filter becomes clogged with debris; when this happens, the engine can’t perform at its optimum level.
+When you put your foot down, more fuel will be sent to the filter, but not as much will be able to get through, resulting in a loss of power.

 Fortunately, getting your fuel filter changed is relatively cheap.

 Catalytic converters control the emissions that leave your exhaust.
 They contain aluminium or ceramic honeycomb mesh coated with platinum and palladium, which chemically react with carbon monoxide and unburnt fuel.
 This redox reaction results in the creation of carbon dioxide and water, two much less harmful by-products.

 When catalytic converters become clogged, the first sign is usually a loss of power and acceleration.
 Eventually, this can lead to engine failure if left untreated, so it’s best to book in with a local garage as soon as possible.